 General admission to South College does not guarantee admission to the Bachelor of Science degree program in Health Science.
 Applicants interested in this program are required to visit the college and meet individually with an admissions representative and program faculty to ascertain if their goals can be met by the college.
 Prospective students declaring Health Science as their major must be generally admitted to South College and meet the following requirements in order to be considered for full admission to the program:

-Grounds for termination from the Health Science Program:
+Grounds for termination from the Health Science Program include:

 Karen Goss, Professor and Chairperson